-The Task Force is of the opinion that no action is necessary on Part 1637 at this time, except in connection with possible amendment of Part 1600.
+The Task Force is of the opinion that no action is necessary on Part 1637 at this time.

 45 CFR Part 1638 - Restriction on Solicitation

 Part 1638 prohibits recipients from representing clients as a result of in-person, unsolicited advice.
 Part 1638 was promulgated in 1997 to adopt a prohibition on soliciting clients contained in the FY 1996 appropriations bill.
 Part 1638 has not been amended since it was first issued.